MarcoBuster/data-clustering-contest/README.txt

 Running in production
 =====================
-The tgnews.sh script enters in the Python virtualenv at every execution.
+The tgnews script enters in the Python virtualenv at every execution.
-I put this to avoid having to install Python dependencies with pip, but you can only do this once: remove the "source ./venv/bin/activate" line in tgnews.sh after the first run.
+I put this to avoid having to install Python dependencies with pip, but you can only do this once: remove the "source ./venv/bin/activate" line in tgnews after the first run.
-You can install the dipendences system-wide without the need of virtualenvs by running:
+You can install the dependencies system-wide without the need of virtualenvs by running:
 $ sudo python3 -m pip install -r python-requirements.txt